 Should ITU-T consider providing guidance on the adoption and use of emerging technologies and protocols (solutions) developed by other SDOs used to define end-to-end telecommunications/ICT solutions?

 Should ITU-T conduct gap analysis to identify standards developed by other SDOs on international telecommunication/ICTs that fail to address unique requirements and needs of ITU-T members?

+Do ITU-T’s study groups reflect the international nature of the activity

+number different members, sector members and associates have supported the introduction of new work, as shown in the A1 and A13 justification between [2000] to 2020?

+By country

+By region

+Number of supporters of work items

+by country,

+by membership sector

+Number of contributions to a work item from

+Supporters

+others

 The utility of an independent external consultant is that the data may be assembled in a manner that is independent of any single country or group thereof.
 It is hoped that this would lead to universal trust by the membership during their analysis of the assembled data.

-There is an overlap with the metrics that is required as part of the action plan, specifically in relation to the justifications.
-For both the A.1 and the A.13 justifications the requirement is that members, sector members and associate members of the Union who support the new work item do so with the intention that such support is active support.
-One metric that should be included in the action plan review is the extent to which the supporters of a work items have actively contributed to the work item.

-The fact that there is no requirement for support of more than one country, or of more than one region is not for discussion in relation to the action plan.

 The metrics that have been submitted raise fundamental questions over the work of the T Sector, and the extent to which these questions can be answered by the action plan will influence the structure of the study groups.
 Many of the questions and issues raised are valid, and are relevant in wider discussions than study group (re-)structuring.

 In reviewing the metrics that should be considered in the action plan, there are two further areas that need to be covered as part of the analysis.
 The first is the nature of the contributions that have been submitted to study groups.
 The contributions are for certain purposes (discussion, proposal, information etc.) and for certain actions (new work items, proposing editorial changes and so on).
 If contributions are to be used as part of the analysis undertaken by the action plan then greater granularity of their intention is required.

-Input from Clause 2.2 RGWP-C1(210622) China

-By reviewing the draft file of the action plan, we would like to provide some considerations on the methodology for the ITU-T SG restructuring.
-As illustrated in Figure 1, from our viewpoints, there are five key elements needed to be planed and discussed with the common understanding of ITU-T members.
+The action plan should guarantee the availability of data and indicators making it possible to propose a T-sector structure that carries value for its members while analysing the availability of their expertise for a better allocation.
+It should be complemented with an item investigating the support to a new work item and later contribution as it would give an insight into the current attractiveness of ITU-T work and the actual commitment to advance a work item (Editor’s note – Source France)

+The set of metrics should include items about the relation of ITU-T with other SDOs so to be able to differentiate itself and focus on core domains of expertise to deliver high-quality Recommendations.
+However, studying the relations of ITU-T with other SDOs in the restructuring process should not overlap with the work carried out in other Rapporteur Groups such as Strengthening Cooperation or Working Methods.
+It should aim at defining areas of work where the ITU-T can bring an added value in comparison with other SDOs activities.
+(Editor’s note – Source France)

+We also would like to reinforce our view that a review of the working methods (as discussed on pg.
+2 of the draft) is also complementary and instrumental to the discussions of restructuring as both relate to operational efficiency of the standardization sector.
+An external review of both aspects will provide needed data to allow for a full analysis that will lead ITU-T members towards an optimized structure.
+(Editor’s note – Source – USA)